 The included hood is also mostly made of metal and quite large.

 Wide open there is visible vignetting of roughly 1.9 EV, stopped down to f/4.0 it is merely ~0.8 EV and from f/5.6 (~0.4 EV) onwards negligible.
-There is no Lightroom profile for correcting this yet.
+There is also Lightroom profile for correcting this.

 You can also download the full resolution shots here.